-Amaro Lucano soon became a favorite sipping digestif and quickly spread across the Italian peninsula, where the consistently fine flavors attracted the attention of the Royal House of Savoy.
-Being chosen by the ruling family of the Kingdom of Italy was a massive stroke of luck for the Vena family and Amaro Lucano, allowing the liqueur to go from a small provincial liqueur to a liqueur that was in demand in all of the finest drinking establishments across Italy.
+Amaro Lucano soon became a favorite sipping digestif and quickly spread across the Italian peninsula.
+The fine flavors attracted the attention of the Royal House of Savoy.
+Being chosen by the ruling family of the Kingdom of Italy was a massive stroke of luck for the Vena family and Amaro Lucano.
+This likewise allowed the liqueur to go from a small provincial liqueur to a liqueur that was in demand in all of the finest drinking establishments across Italy.

 With that luck in mind, we decided to name our cocktail the Lucky Lucano!

-The Lucky Lucano combines Amaro Lucano, a robust bourbon and the juice of a ripe plum to make a bold boozy cocktail that is sure to delight fans of classic old fashioned cocktails.
+The Lucky Lucano combines Amaro Lucano, a robust bourbon and the juice of a ripe plum to make a bold boozy cocktail.
+It is sure to delight fans of classic old fashioned cocktails, as it’s pretty boozy.
 Amaro Lucano brings a bold slightly bitter flavor full of warm spice that pulls the sweetness of the plum and caramel flavors of the bourbon.

 The dose of bourbon brings a strong boozy undertone that stands up to the boldly flavored Amaro Lucano.

-A dash of fresh squeezed lemon adds a bright note that pulls the delicate citrus flavors that are a hallmark of Amaro Lucano.
-The fresh plum gives a sweet fruity freshness while bringing along some of the rich flavors of late summer.
+A dash of fresh squeezed lemon adds a bright note that pulls the delicate citrus flavors that are a hallmark of Amaro Lucano. also.
+The fresh plum gives a sweet fruity freshness and brings along some of the rich flavors of late summer.
 We hope you will enjoy the Lucky Lucano!

 Like this recipe?
 Try these below, too!